 Table 1 – Simplified Process Time Frames – Explanatory Notes

 Note 1.
 All days listed are in Business Days.
 In addition, in the event information has been requested of the Interconnecting Customer, all application Time Frames shall commence the next Business Day following receipt of information from the Interconnecting Customer.
 All Time Frames may be extended by mutual agreement.
 Any delays caused by Interconnecting Customer will interrupt the applicable Time Frame.
 A Force Majeure Event, affecting either the Company or the Interconnecting Customer, shall suspend the applicable Time Frame(s).
-The provisions in Section 3.6(b) regarding Interconnection Application and Interconnecting Customer-requested Time Frame Extensions shall also suspend the Time Frames.
+The provisions in Section 3.6.2 regarding Interconnection Application and Interconnecting Customer-requested Time Frame extensions shall also suspend the Time Frames.
 Pursuant to the above provisions, the Company shall withdraw an Interconnection Application as authorized by the Department.
-The Time Frames in Table 1 will be affected if ISO-NE determines that a system Impact Study is required.
-This will occur if the Interconnecting Customer’s Facility is greater than 5 MW and may occur if the Interconnecting Customer’s Facility is greater than 1 MW.

 Note 2.
 The 3 Business Days the Company has to acknowledge receipt of the Interconnecting Customer’s Interconnection Application is included within the 10 Business Day Time Frame for the Company to review the Interconnection Application’s completeness.

 Note 3.
-In the event that the Interconnection Application fails Screen #5 in Figure 1 of the Interconnection Tariff, it shall not automatically be evaluated under the Standard Process.
-In the event of a Failure of Screen #5, the Company shall have 5 additional Business Days (20 Business Days in total) to review the Interconnection Application.
+In the event that the Interconnection Application fails Screen #5 in Figure 1 of the Interconnection Tariff, it shall not automatically be evaluated under the Expedited Process.
+The Company shall have 20 Business Days to review an application where the Facility has failed Screen #5 in Figure 1. .

 Note 4.
 Company delivers an executable agreement form.
 Once the Interconnection Service Agreement is delivered by the Company, any further modification and timetable will be established by mutual agreement.

-Note 5.
-Actual totals laid out in columns exceed the maximum target.

 Table 2 - Expedited Time Frames (Note 1)